rebelsky/csc151/outlines/bodies/helper-recursion.md

 Tail Recursion
 --------------

-* Note that the two forms of recurison we've seen (direct recursion and helper recursion) have a somewhat different post-recursion step
+* Note that the two forms of recursion we've seen (direct recursion and helper recursion) have a somewhat different post-recursion step
     * In the first kinds of recursive procedures we wrote, there's still work to do after the recursive call finishes.